fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_adv_launch.rst

 The easiest way of launching a python file from pydev is opening an editor and using the **F9 keybinding**.
-Through that command, Pydev will create/reuse a **launch** config to run the current editor based on the **current settings of the project** (i.e.: if the project is configured as iron python, it'll use an iron python interpreter).
+Through that command, Pydev will create/reuse a **launch** config to run the current editor based on the **current settings of the project** (i.e.: if the project is configured as IronPython, it'll use an IronPython interpreter).

 .. image:: images/debugger/f9.png
    :class: snap